ujwala-123/My-UMBC-Capstone-Project/docs/report.md

 YEAR                int64\
 Quarter            object

-In this dataset, the crashes data is taken vaious counties in Maryland such as "Prince George's", 'Worcester', 'Montgomery', 'Frederick', 'Calvert', 'Baltimore', 'Baltimore City', 'Washington', 'Howard','Carroll', 'Harford', 'Charles', 'Anne Arundel', 'Somerset', "St. Mary's", 'Dorchester', 'Garrett', "Queen Anne's", 'Kent','Wicomico', 'Caroline', 'Allegany', 'Cecil', 'Talbot'.
+In this dataset, the crashes data is taken vaious counties in Maryland such as 'Prince George's', 'Worcester', 'Montgomery', 'Frederick', 'Calvert', 'Baltimore', 'Baltimore City', 'Washington', 'Howard','Carroll', 'Harford', 'Charles', 'Anne Arundel', 'Somerset', "St. Mary's", 'Dorchester', 'Garrett', "Queen Anne's", 'Kent','Wicomico', 'Caroline', 'Allegany', 'Cecil', 'Talbot'.

-### Problem Statement
-Predicting the severity of the injury after the accident: This project aims to develop a machine-learning model that predicts the severity of injuries sustained by individuals involved in vehicle crashes in Maryland.
-Predicting the severity by the deployment of the model.

 ### Cleaning and Preprocessing using Python
-1. Used Jupyter Notebook for Cleaning and Preprocessing.
+The following steps were performed during the cleaning and preprocessing phase of this project to ensure the quality and usability of the Maryland Statewide Vehicle Crashes dataset:
+1. Missing data: Columns with missing data were identified and incomplete records were removed.
+2. Merging Datasets:
-2. The vehicles and persons datasets are merged on ‘VEHICLE_ID’.
+    a) The vehicles and persons datasets were merged based on the shared identifier 'VEHICLE_ID' in order to consolidate information regarding the vehicles involved and the        individuals affected by the accidents.
-3. The obtained dataset and crashes dataset are merged on ‘REPORT_NO’.
+    b) The dataset resulting from the previous phase was then merged with the crashes dataset using the common identifier 'REPORT_NO' to create a comprehensive dataset            containing information about the crashes, vehicles, and individuals involved.
-4. After preprocessing, the shape of the dataset is (619031, 22).
+3. After cleaning and preprocessing, the final form of dataset consists of 619,031 records and 22 features and has the shape (619031, 22).

 ### Data Visualization using Tableau
 1. Visualized data using Tableau.